codingMustache/codingMustache/README.md

 ## Joke of the Day

-The urge to sing the Lion King song is just a whim away.
+I've been trying to come up with a dad joke about momentum . . . but I just can't seem to get it going.

 ## Daily Trivia

-What was the name given to Android 4.3?
+What does CPU stand for?
- 1. Jelly Bean
+ 1. Central Processor Unit
- 2. Froyo
+ 2. Central Processing Unit
- 3. Nutella
+ 3. Computer Personal Unit
- 4. Lollipop
+ 4. Central Process Unit

 <details>
   <summary>Answer</summary>
-  Jelly Bean
+  Central Processing Unit
 </details>